angular/angular/aio/content/guide/component/component-usage-multi-slot-content-projection.md

 To create a component that uses multi-slot content projection, complete the following tasks.

-1. In the template for your component, add an `<ng-content>` element where you want the projected content to appear.
+1. In the template for your component, add an `ng-content` element tag where you want the projected content to appear.
-1. Add a `select` attribute to the `<ng-content>` elements.
+1. Add a `select` attribute to the `ng-content` element tags.
     Angular supports [selectors][MdnDocsWebCssCssSelectors] for any combination of tag name, attribute, CSS class, and the `:not` pseudo-class.

     In the following code example, the component uses an `ng-content` element to display a message.